medialab/xan/docs/cmd/to.md

                         to convert to text has multiple columns or if selection yields more than a single column.

+Markdown options:
+    -l, --limit <n>  Maximum number of rows to emit.
+If the end of the table is not reached within limit, a dummy row containing ellipsis characters will be written in the end.

 LateX options:
     --caption <caption>  Optional name of the caption set in the latex, will be empty if not specified.